// August 8, 2024 - September 17, 2024 // Program Period: October 15, 2024 - November 23, 2024

 This workshop will guide mentees through key stages of project planning through a disability justice lens.
 Mentees will learn practical tools and strategies to transform their online and in-person projects to meet the unique needs of every project stakeholder (contractors, artists, attendees, etc)

-LIVE SOUND 101 WITH NALEDI SANSTRUM
+LIVE SOUND 101 WITH NALEDI SUNSTRUM

 Live Sound/Tech 101 will include the necessary information all event organizes must be equipped with while programming and throughout the day of the event: